deathpillow/deathpillow.github.io/_posts/2015-06-12-division-of-domestic-data.md

 	<figcaption>How would digital property and digital infrastructure be handled in the event of a divorce?</figcaption>
 </figure>

-Speculating these implications probes larger questions within digital media scholarship about the ways digital and computational technologies are understood&mdash;and so regulated&mdash;as part of everyday life.
+Speculating on these implications probes larger questions within digital media scholarship about the ways digital and computational technologies are understood&mdash;and so regulated and made expressive&mdash;as part of everyday life.
 Divorce provides a microcosm for discussion about:

 *the nature of possessions and possessing in a digital era*